vuedx/languagetools/packages/analyze/analyze.api.md

 // @public (undocumented)
 export function createSourceRange(context: Context | ScriptAnalyzerContext, node: Node_2): SourceRange;

-// Warning: (ae-forgotten-export) The symbol "Taggable" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Addressable" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)